 Same with the Dumbbell Cross Jab and Bird-Dog Crunches: You count one only after you have done both sides.
 In the Bird-Dog Crunches, he is only doing half, because he isn’t showing the other side being done as well.

-Will this be effect?
+Will this be effective?
 Who knows?
 I am trying it for the first time for these 30 days and afterwards I will let you know how it is!

 Want to try it, go for it!
 Have suggestions, let me hear it!
 New learning curve: Here we go!